dasobral/dasobral/README.md

 - 👋 Hi, I’m Daniel Sobral Blanco @dasobral
 - 👀 I’m a Ph.
-D. in Physics currently working as Software Engineer at Indra Servicios y Sistemas S.A.
+D. in Physics currently working as Application Engineer at Quside.
 - 📫 You can find me by mail at dasobral93@gmail.com

 <!---